annyrviloria/21S-ASIAAM-191A-GroupProject/readme.md

 ## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2
+- It would be useful for viewers to be able to find stories similar to theirs, or to find incident reports according to demographics like age or gender.
+- It would also be important to highlight the resources that migrants and legal advocates need access to.

 To do:
-- Feature to be added 1
-- Feature to be added 2
+- Sorting incident reports by non-geographical factors of interest, such as age or gender
+- Adding a separate page or window of needed resources.

 ## Acknowledgements

 - This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on [Stop AAPI Hate Map](http://www.hatecrimemap.com/covid).
 - Many thanks to...
+Albert Kochaphum

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by Anny Rodriguez Viloria, Alize Magaña, and Andi Min

 <!-- Optional -->